B3none/audi-carplay-steps/TT.md

 2. Move the contents from the `mib` folder to the root of the SD card.
 3. REPEAT STEP 2.

-## Step 4: Move the virtual dash update to the root of the SD card (This may not be required depdning on the vurrent version of your car's virtual dash)
-1. Move everything except `maps-2024` and `virtual-dash` into a new folder.
-2. Move the contents from the `virtual-dash` folder to the root of the SD card.
-3. REPEAT STEP 2.

-## Step 5: Verify Installation and Access the Green Engineering Menu
+## Step 4: Verify Installation and Access the Green Engineering Menu
 1. After the final reboot, let the system load for about a minute.
 2. Enter the Green Engineering Menu:
    - Push both the left and right scroll wheel switches forward simultaneously for about 3 seconds.